josef-jelinek/aoc2023/README.md

 Instead of counting boxes and detecting inside/outside areas of a grid, a polygon area algorithm from geometry can probably be used, but needs to use floating point numbers and rounding.
 (The algorithm sums up signed areas retrieved from vector cross-product.)

 ## Day 19
+Part 1 is straightforwad FSA with two end states ('A' and 'R') and one start state ('in').
+To simplify the logic of running the FSA, the parsed rules contain a predicate boolean function which checks the condition in the rule.

+Part 2 is a different problem, where instead of running the FSA, it explores all branches until the final states and collects end intervals which were reduced by the rule conditions.
+Since each branching splits intervals into non-overlapping segments, we do not need to account for any overlaps when we sum all the posibilities for the resulting intervals.
+The exploration is done recursively and relies on the fact that the FSA does not contain any cycles.

+## Day 20
 TBD